-Responding to the latest figures from the ONS, Ashwin Kumar, Chief Economist at the Joseph Rowntree Foundation, said:
+Responding to today’s inflation figures Ashwin Kumar, Chief Economist at the independent Joseph Rowntree Foundation, said:

-Responding to Theresa May’s speech at Conservative party conference, Campbell Robb, chief executive of the independent Joseph Rowntree Foundation (JRF), said:
+Responding to the Government confirming the four-year freeze on working-age benefits and tax credits will remain in place, Campbell Robb, chief executive of the independent Joseph Rowntree Foundation (JRF), said:

 Today the chancellor, Philip Hammond, has unveiled the budget.
 Campbell Robb, chief executive at the Joseph Rowntree Foundation (JRF), said:

 Childcare costs in England, Wales and Scotland have increased faster than the overall rate of inflation.

 Adults in the poorest fifth of households are more likely to suffer from anxiety and depression than adults in the richest fifth of households.